cloud-66-internal/help.cloud66.com/_rails/quickstarts/migrate-from-heroku.md

 ### Web server and Procfile

-By default, Cloud 66 will deploy your stack with Phusion Passenger, but you can also choose a [custom web server](/{{page.collection}}/how-to-guides/deployment/shells/nginx-modules.html#passenger) like Unicorn.
+By default, Cloud 66 will deploy your application with Phusion Passenger, but you can also choose a [custom Rack server](/{{page.collection}}/how-to-guides/deployment/shells/nginx-modules.html#passenger) like Unicorn.
 You may have a `web` entry in your Procfile to do this on Heroku.
 Cloud 66 ignores this entry to avoid compatability issues.

 To run a custom web server, we require a `custom_web` entry.
-It is important to set this before analyzing your stack, to avoid building the stack with Passenger.
+It is important to set this before analyzing your application, to avoid building the application with Passenger.

 You can also use the [Procfile](/rails/how-to-guides/deployment/bluepill.html) to define other background jobs.